“My boyfriend keeps changing his phone lock code and refuses to show me his messages.”

 8. They talk a lot about their ex

 Talking about the ex-partner once in a while is understandable.
-But talking about them every time, and sometimes even comparing you with them when it is not relevant is not healthy in a relationship.
+But talking about them frequently , and sometimes even comparing you with them when it is not relevant and it is not healthy in a relationship.
 Also, following their ex on social media and trying to know what they are up to or trying to contact them often is not okay.
 It could be one of the signs of micro-cheating.

 9. They don’t take you along for events or parties

 You are a happy couple in love.
 When going to events or parties, you and your partner are expected to be together.
 But your significant other doesn’t invite you and goes alone.
 They don’t even inform you about an event that you both should go to.
 What could be the reason?
 Are they going with someone else?
 If yes, it seems they are micro-cheating on you.

 Micro-cheating, at its core, is not something you should panic about.
 But there could be inevitable consequences if limits are crossed.